Bleeding Gums Columbia, SC

 What is Gum Disease?

-Gum disease is an inflammation of the gums caused by a bacterial infection.
+Gum disease is an inflammation of the gums due to a bacterial infection.
 As it progresses, gum disease affects the gum tissue as well as supporting bone, ultimately compromising the integrity of the teeth.
-Treating gum disease as early as possible is the key to avoiding permanent damage and the need for complex reconstructive and restorative care.
+Treating gum disease as early as possible is the key to avoiding permanent damage and avoiding the need for complex reconstructive and restorative care.

 Gum disease has two distinct stages that are characterized by specific signs and symptoms.
 Dr. Trinkner and Dr. Keefer offer experienced care for diagnosing gum disease and working with you to restore your oral health through appropriate treatment and oral hygiene.